gu-lseg/intro-to-programming/source/turtles.rst

 Turtles
 *******

-Turtle objects know how to draw on a canvas.
+Turtle objects know how to draw.
 Here we explore creating and manipulating them to draw on the screen.

 We also look at the two ways the `python3` interpreter can execute your python code: